Police take down Occupy LA camp, arrest nearly 300

-LOS ANGELES Police in riot gear and biohazard suits removed anti-Wall Street activists from their camp around Los Angeles City Hall on Wednesday, arresting nearly 300 people and fencing off the area.
+LOS ANGELES Police in riot gear and biohazard suits removed anti-Wall Street activists from their camp at Los Angeles City Hall on Wednesday, arresting nearly 300 people and fencing off the area.

 In Los Angeles, some 1,400 police officers brought in on buses surrounded the Occupy LA camp after midnight and declared protesters congregated on the lawn, sidewalks and streets around City Hall to be an unlawful assembly, ordering them to disperse or face arrest in line with an eviction order from the mayor.

-The Los Angeles encampment, which officials had allowed to remain even as other cities cleared out similar compounds, had been among the largest on the West Coast aligned with a 2-month-old Occupy Wall Street movement against economic inequality and alleged excesses of the U.S. financial system.
+The Los Angeles encampment, which officials had allowed to remain even as other cities moved in to clear out similar compounds, had been among the largest on the West Coast aligned with a 2-month-old Occupy Wall Street movement against economic inequality and alleged excesses of the U.S. financial system.

 Mayor Antonio Villaraigosa had originally welcomed the protesters, even supplying them with ponchos for rainy weather.
 But as city officials complained of crime, sanitation problems and property damage he decided the group had to go.